 This position has been designed to enhance independent teaching for residents and medical students, provide regular patient care opportunities, and offer protected time for scholarship.
 It is a year of excellent preparation for a clinician-teacher position as well as general internal medicine practice or ambulatory based fellowship.

-The UWMC outpatient CMR plays an important role as a teacher for the medical student and residents on inpatient rotations.
+The UWMC outpatient chief medical resident (CMR) plays an important role as a teacher for the medical student and residents on outpatient rotations.
 There are many outstanding UWMC faculty that will help the UWMC CMRs hone their teaching skills.
-To hone the bedside teaching skills, the UWMC inpatient and outpatient chief residents participate in Specialty Rounds weekly.
-Each week at Specialty Rounds, the chief residents round at the bedside with 1-2 outstanding faculty from neurology, pulmonary, cardiology, dermatology, endocrinology, rheumatology, or general medicine to learn the finer points of history taking and physical examination.
+To develop bedside teaching skills, the UWMC inpatient and outpatient chief residents participate in Specialty Rounds weekly.
+Each week at Specialty Rounds, the chief residents round at the bedside with 1-2 faculty from neurology, pulmonary, cardiology, dermatology, endocrinology, rheumatology, or general medicine to learn the finer points of history taking and physical examination.

 The UMWC Outpatient CMR position also features the following:

 - One month of UWMC ward attending, divided into two sessions

 - Continuity clinic for your own panel of patients one or two half days per week

 - Precepting Roosevelt residents in clinic